kylejablonski/MaskCreator/article.md

 # Application State Management with ScopedModel

 ## Getting Started
-download materials, other articles to refer to if no experience, etc.

----

-State management (Theory)
-What is it?
-Why does it matter?
-How can it be achieved?

----
+In this article, you will learn to use the scoped_model library to update a Flutter mask creator application which has three distinct steps: choose a size, mask & strap color, as well as mask material.
+The scoped_model library provides a clean scalable way to share state throughout your widgets.
+This article assumes you have prior flutter experience.
+If you have not developed any applications using flutter please see the beginner tutorials for flutter.

+To get started download, the project materials using the download button at the top or bottom of this tutorial.
+Open up the mask-creator-starter project in visual studio code.
+Take a look around the project and get familiar with the folder structure, mainly the pages, models and widgets folders along with the main.dart file.
+Open up the terminal in VS code and type

+`flutter run`

+and hit enter.
+You should see the following screen in the application.

+[Screenshot]

+Okay, cool!
+So you got the application running but if you tap on any of the items and hit the continue button there isn't much going on at all.
+In fact, the app doesn't do anything other than move you through a few different screens.
+Before you begin working with the scoped_model library you should first understand a few concepts around state and how it applies to this application.

-## Application State (Theory)
+## State (Theory)

-Applications are made up of real world objects modelled in classes.
+Applications are made up of real world objects modeled in classes.
 These classes are named and contain both behavior and state.
 As applications grow, handling state changes can become tedious especially when some objects rely on the state of other objects.
 For example, consider an e-commerce application that allows you to add items to a cart for purchase.
 When an item gets added into your cart the state of the application changes and you can now either add more items, update existing items, remove items or checkout.
 Without properly designing your application to handle state management gracefully you can end up with something difficult to update or maintain.
 Before looking into a proper solution you should first break down the different types of state your application needs to maintain.

 ## Types of State